heapwolf/bale/README.md

   math.add(2, 2);
 }
 ```
-To understand how a `module` is imported, read
+To understand how the math `module` is imported, read
 [`this`](http://nodejs.org/api/modules.html#modules_loading_from_node_modules_folders).